Tozare/react-konva-assessment/README.md

 ## Tasks

-- Allow the stars to be dragged
+- Allow the stars to be dragged [DONE]

-- Allow any given star to be selected with a Konva transfomer
+- Allow any given star to be selected with a Konva transfomer [DONE]

   - Customize the visual appearance of the transformer
   - Clicking the background should deselect